mli/deepnumpy-doc/guide/crash-course/3-autograd.md

 ## Using Python control flows

-Sometimes we want to write dynamic programs where the execution depends on some real-time values.
-MXNet will record the execution trace and compute the gradient as well.
+Sometimes you want to write dynamic programs where the execution depends on real-time values.
+MXNet records the execution trace and computes the gradient as well.

-Consider the following function `f`: it doubles the inputs until it's `norm` reaches 1000.
+Consider the following function `f`.
+The function doubles the inputs until it's `norm` reaches 1000.
 Then it selects one element depending on the sum of its elements.
+The following example code
 <!-- I wonder if there could be another less "mathy" demo of this -->

 ```{.python .input}